awsompankaj/k8sdashboard-oauth2/README.md

 helm install dashboard . -n <namespace>
 ```

-edit ouath2-proxy.ing a net you dashboard host
+edit ouath-ingress.yaml and set your dashboard host

 and access the application using github auth